cp2mkc0c023760he/2024-Final-Project/README.md

 ### M2.
 Selection of symbols to predict (EUR pairs)

-Choosing the specific currency pairs (EUR pairs) that will be the focus of the price prediction models.
+Choosing the specific currency pairs (EUR pairs) that will be the focus of the price prediction models since they operate in same market hours.

 ### M3.
 Initial versions of LSTM & Transformer